fsingletonthorn/res/README.md

 If you want to start with a blank slate you can either delete  `res_database.db` and run all the scripts in `scripts\sqlite_setup.py`.

 Project planning:
-- Decide on cloud provider
+- Decide on Warehouse
     - [ ] Google Cloud
     - [ ] AWS
-    - [x] Mock up a "database" -SQLlite, but first dump into json files to ingest later (i.e., data lake approach)
+    - [x] SQLlite with gitlfs ~ should be ok for about a year of data
 - [ ] Data pipeline setup?
 Dbt?
 Could use an alternative.
 Total overkill but fun :)
 - [x] Decide on API access method - requests direct pings
 - [ ] Decide on workflow and code up